Garcia gets a record, little else at rough Ryder for Europe

-It’s not so great that it’s also true about him and his flailing team from Europe this week.
+Not in history.
+And, when it comes to his underperforming European teammates, certainly not this week.

-Garcia surpassed Nick Faldo on Saturday with his 24th career victory at the event he treasures the most, but it came on a morning in which Europe fell even further behind — 9-3 to an American team that can’t be stopped by anyone outside of Spain.
+Garcia won twice with fellow Spaniard Jon Rahm on Saturday to surpass Nick Faldo with his 24th and 25th career victories at the event Garcia treasures the most.

+But the wins and the record came on a day in which Europe fell even further behind – 11-5 to an American team that’s not encountering trouble with many players outside of Spain.

-“It’s great but it’s not,” Garcia said shortly after he and countryman Jon Rahm closed out their 3-and-1 victory over Brooks Koepka and Daniel Berger.
-“We need more wins and unfortunately we are not getting them at the moment.”
+”It’s great but it’s not,” Garcia said shortly after he and Rahm closed out their 3-and-1 victory in the morning over Brooks Koepka and Daniel Berger. ”We need more wins and unfortunately we are not getting them.”

-Garcia has paired up with Rahm twice to start the morning foursomes matches at Whistling Straits, and the new Spanish Armada has gone 2-0.

-But not one of their 10 teammates had joined them in the win column through the first three sessions, and the Europeans were staring at the largest deficit through three rounds since Spain was allowed into the Ryder Cup in 1979.

-“Obviously Jon and I, we did what we had to and what we could,” Garcia said.
-“And unfortunately it just looks like the American guys are just playing a little bit better than us.
-And it’s a shame.”
+Though the newest version of the Spanish Armada moved to 3-0 for the week, they are virtually the only ones enjoying any success for Europe.

+Shane Lowry and Tyrell Hatton are the only other combination to produce a European victory over the first 16 matches.
+This is America’s biggest lead since 1975 – four years before players from continental Europe were brought into the Ryder Cup.

+”Obviously, I’m very proud to win another match for our team,” Garcia said following the afternoon victory, a 2-and-1 win over Koepka and Jordan Spieth. ”But we have a big task tomorrow.”

-One could only imagine this match fitting into one of Europe’sclever social-media videos if the rest of this week weren’t shaping up as such a complete disaster.
+One could only imagine Garcia’s morning performance fitting into one of Europe’sclever social-media videos if the rest of this week weren’t shaping up as such a complete disaster.

-There was Garcia, looking chilled and old on the first tee box — doing nothing inspired as he and Rahm limped their way to a 3-down deficit after three holes.
+There was Garcia, looking chilled and old before his early starting time – then doing nothing inspired as he and Rahm limped their way to a 3-down deficit after three holes.

 And then, there he was, starting a putt perfectly on line on No. 7 but leaving it a foot short, then burying his face in his hand.